noec764/erpnext/docs/dooks/regional/india/gst-setup.md

 ### Reports

-Dooks comes with most of your reports you need to prepare your GST Returns.
+Dokie comes with most of your reports you need to prepare your GST Returns.
 Go to Accounts > GST India head for the list.

 <img class="screenshot" alt="GST Menus" src="../assets/india/gst-menu.png">